rust-lang/project-inline-asm/rfcs/0000-inline-asm.md

 * `lateout(reg)` => `=r` (Rust's late outputs are regular outputs in LLVM/GCC terminology)
 * `inlateout(reg)` => `=r, 0` (cf. `inout` and `lateout`)

+> If an `inout` is used where the output type is smaller than the input type then some special handling is needed to avoid LLVM issues.
+See [this bug][issue-65452].

 As written this RFC requires architectures to map from Rust constraint specifications to LLVM constraint codes.
 This is in part for better readability on Rust's side and in part for independence of the backend:

 * Register classes are mapped to the appropriate constraint code as per the table above.